-After the defense, the supervisor should complete the Dissertation Defense Results Form and secure the signatures of the other committee members.
+After the defense, the supervisor should complete the Dissertation Defense Results Form. noting the outcome of the defense and secure the signatures of the other committee members.
 The form should be forwarded to the Associate Dean, who will write the candidate confirming the committee's decision.